sjspielman/dragon/README.md

 **The associated pre-print** is available [here](https://eartharxiv.org/z7k9q/) and can be cited as:

-Spielman, Stephanie J., and Eli K. Moore.
+Stephanie J. Spielman and Eli K. Moore.
 2020. “dragon: A New Tool for Exploring Redox Evolution Preserved in the Mineral Record.”
 EarthArXiv.
 July 16. doi:10.31223/osf.io/z7k9q.

 Or, in LaTeX:
 ```